 As a newly qualified official, you should try to sign up for events as soon as possible to put into practise the skills that you have just acquired.
-Selections are managed through the online calendar, which is accessed via the Official Hub.
+Selections are managed through the online calendar, which is accessed via the officials' area of the LTA website.
+You can find further details of how to navigate the site in section 16.2 of this Welcome Pack.